Parish Life - Bringing Us Together

 Our online presence continues to be a powerful way for us to connect with parishioners, the community and Episcopalians near and far.
 Currently, Sunday 8:00 am services are celebrated solely in person, while the 10:00 am services are offered on Zoom and YouTube as well as in-person.
 These services are also recorded on YouTube and posted on the St. James YouTube website for later viewing, usually by 20-30 viewers a week.
 Our Saturday "reminder" emails go out to about 195 parishioners and friends and are also posted on the St. James Facebook page.
 The regular Tuesday church emails go out to those same parishioners and friends, plus our SE Region contacts, for a total of 220 weekly.
 The website is in the process of a serious update this year, and it received 364 visits a week last year, an increase of 70 over prior year.
 We continue to be well-represented on social media on Facebook and Instagram.
 Our Facebook page has 933 followers and 835 friends.
 Our Instagram page continues to grow; currently with 962 followers.

-Witness Stones Project: Student presentations and dedication of memorial tablets at St. James Monday, May 5 at 10 AM
+Witness Stones Project: Student presentations and dedication of memorial tablets at St. James

-The event is the capstone of a history class project at the Williams School in New London.
-Students have studied archival documents newly researched by the Witness Stones Project staff and will give their presentations at this event.
-The 60-voice Killingly High School choir will also perform.
+This event, held on Monday, May 5th, honored the lives and humanity of the two slaves recorded in Bishop Samuel Seabury's 1796 estate inventory: Nell, 38, and her daughter Rose, 9.
+The event was the capstone of a history class project at the Williams School in New London.
+Students studied archival documents newly researched by the Witness Stones Project staff, and they gave their presentations in the church at this event.
+The 60-voice Killingly High School choir also performed, under the direction of our choirmaster and organist, Jason Largent..
+The memorial Witness Stones for Nell and Rose will be placed outside on the church grounds after the 9 AM service on June 8.

-present Peppino D'Agostino - "one of 50 transcendent heroes of the acoustic guitar" according to Guitar Player Magazine - in concert at St. James on
+Live in Concert: "Made in Italy" - The Anglican Singers presented Peppino D'Agostino - "one of 50 transcendent heroes of the acoustic guitar" according to Guitar Player Magazine - in concert at St. James on Thursday, May 22nd.
+See the picture above.